Below are some of the frequently asked questions about life groups.

 How long do they last?

 Our life groups are on-going and do not have an official “start” or “stop” date.
 However, we do host two Group Links, in January and August, to give people an opportunity to meet the Life Group Leaders and join their group.
 People are welcome to join any time throughout the year.
+Any group or class listed on our web page is open to new people joining at that time.

 What is the required commitment?